-The investment portfolio produced an annual return of 1.47% against a benchmark of 0.69% in 2019.
-Most of the overperformance against the benchmark occurred in the last quarter of 2019 as Sterling strengthened against the Euro and US Dollar, producing positive returns in Sterling on its currency investments.
-The Company also received positive returns against the benchmark on corporate bonds in the financial and commodity related industrials sectors.
+The investment portfolio produced an annual return of 2.18% against a benchmark of 1.35% in 2019.
+The overperformance against the benchmark mainly came from returns on corporate bonds in the financial sector, commodity related industrials and emerging markets.